 Now, having said that, if you're in a hurry to get to work or school, then convenience foods are what you're used to.
 Try eating healthier if you can.
 You don't have to grab a Pop Tart (as yummy as they are) or just coffee.
 You can prepare foods in advance that you just stick in the microwave.
 Or just make some toast with avocado or peanut butter, or a whole wheat bagel with cream cheese.
 If you have time, make an omelette with veggies.
 You know, you can make things like bacon, sausage or omelettes ahead of time and then just reheat them.
 They also sell packaged versions that you can just microwave.

-I usually have Applegate Farms Chicken Maple Sausages for breakfast, along with some toast, or fruit, or yogurt.
+I usually have Applegate Farms Chicken Maple Sausages for breakfast, along with one gluten free bagel, or toast, or fruit, or yogurt.
 It's a very hearty meal, but relatively healthy.
 I usually have a sandwich, Atkins meal or salad for lunch, and then something very light for dinner.
 Sometimes, though....I'll have leftover salad for breakfast.
 So far, the breakfast police haven't come knocking on my door! :)

 Here's a fun article about the history of breakfast!